65: No Such Thing As A Chickenosaurus

 And right next to the sign ISIS, there was another sign that they put outside in paper that said, please do not lean your bicycle against our wall.

-And you're like, that I am definitely not going to lean your brain on.
+And you're like, that I am definitely not going to lean on.
+There are no bicycles on that wall.

+Do you belong to a clan or tribe?
 And have you ever been responsible for, quotes, particularly severe violations of religious freedom?
+So presumably

-But do you know the reason they do this?
+trivial violations of religious freedom are okay.
+But the re do you know the reason they do this?
+No, you have to answer all these.

 So that they have a reason to say

 you've obtained a visa by fraud or misrepresentation, and that in itself is enough of a reason to ask you to leave the country.
+So that's why they do it.

 Did you see the Mexican visa application one?

-So this is one of the questions on it.
+No. So this is one of the questions on it.

 Since been taken off.
+Describe your mustache/slash beard.

+That cannot be true, Dan.
 That's a number of people have written.

 This was

-in either The Independent or The Telegraph.
+neither The Independent or The Telegraph.
+This is in The Telegraph.

 They did a survey of questions you've been asked on a visa form.
+This is what I've done.

 It was one respondent, and he said the options were scant, bushy, or clipped.

 I have to say, I wasn't going to read this out either.
+I thought it's too much of a risk.

 Hey, one guy claimed it.
+I believe it.

-Did you see that job application in the Isles of Scilly, which was for an air traffic controller, and it was in Braille?
+Did you see that job application in the Isles of Scilly, which was for an air traffic controller and it was in braille.

-Oh, really?
+Oh really?

-And they were like, Well, all of our job applications have to come in all the different, you know, in Braille as well as in
+And they were like well all of our job applications have to come in all the different you know in braille as well as in

-In Russia, to get your dry cleaning done, you have to sign your signature five times and fill in a large number of forms.
+In Russia to get your dry cleaning done you have to sign your signature five times and for a large number of forms.
+There's a really good essay on the Guardian website about bureaucracy in Russia

 and

-how lots of Soviet bureaucracy has basically survived.
+lots of Soviet bureaucracy has basically survived.

 That doesn't sound like it would be true in all

+dry cleaners.
 Maybe it's an especially bureaucratic dry cleaning service.

 Is it just one form and there's five signature lines at the bottom?